itsRythem/Ascension-Script-API/README.md

 ## Purpose

 This library is intended to be used as a resource for learning and experimentation with scripting in general, you may use this in your own project as-is (pre existing binding-templates).
-However this is not recommended and we would prefer you make it unique to your own api, and simply use the pre existing bindings, as a reference instead.
+However this is not recommended and we would prefer you make it unique to your own api.
+Simply use the pre existing bindings as a reference to make your own!

 ## Key Features